 The predicate modulo is expecting a second operand (the divisor) that you can specify in the attribute second-operand.

 The two predicates more-than and less-than also supports the variant or-equal moreover the option empty supports the variant or-null.

 It could be useful to use the negation of a predicate.
 By specifying the attribute not available for each predicate, the result of the predicate’s evalution will be inverted (false will become true and true will become false).

 In the example above, the test will succeed if at least one of the charachter of each Name is not a lower-case char.

 Sometimes, the reference must be dynamic.
 One of the most famous examples is the need to check that all rows returned by the query are for the days before today.
 When you’re facing this kind of issues, you can use a variable.
 These items are described at the top of the test-suite and are dynamically evaluated.
 To reference them in the predicate you must use the name of the variable prefixed by an arrobas (@)

 Combination of predicates

-Since version 1.17, it’s possible to combine predicates with one of the three operators and, or and xor.
+It’s possible to combine predicates with one of the three operators and, or and xor.
 To achieve this you must specify the element combination and specify the operator in the attribute operator.
 This operator will be used between each operator.
-To specify that the TotalPriceWithVAT must be greater or eaqual to @maxAmount or that the column with index 0 must be in upper-case, apply the following guidelines.
+To specify that the TotalPriceWithVAT must be greater or equal to @maxAmount or that the column with index 0 must be in upper-case, apply the following guidelines.

 To be able to identify quickly the root cause of your bugs, we do not recommend the usage of the and operator.
 In place, create two tests.